Siarhei Besarab: Public activities and civil activism

+In April 2026, Besarab was an invited speaker at TEDxUlicaMinska, an independently organized TEDx conference held in Warsaw by the Belarusian diaspora.
+In his talk on radiation safety, he addressed the psychological and societal impacts of radiophobia, arguing that an objective understanding of radiation physics and basic scientific literacy are the most effective tools to combat irrational fear of modern technological risks.

+Technical critique of the nuclear waste repository project

+In 2025–2026, independent media highlighted Besarab as a leading scientific expert assessing Belarus's radiation safety policies.
+Following plans to build a National Radioactive Waste Repository for the BelNPP, Besarab published several critiques focused on the project's engineering and technological shortcomings.

+As a radiation chemist, he criticized the choice of a low-cost, near-surface trench repository.
+Besarab warned of the "bathtub effect", where accumulated water leads to the rapid corrosion of steel containers and inevitable leaks of highly active isotopes (like caesium and strontium) into groundwater.
+Given these physicochemical risks, he rejected all three government-proposed sites (Astravyets, Mstsislaw District, and the Chernobyl zone) as hydrogeologically unsafe, warning of transboundary contamination.
+In July 2026, Besarab formalized these warnings by analyzing the project's official Environmental Impact Assessment (EIA), identifying 12 critical technical defects, including non-compliance with IAEA standards and severe containment vulnerabilities.

+Additionally, analyzing data with Flagshtok media and the Cyber Partisans group, Besarab questioned the technological competence of BelRAO, the state enterprise managing the facility.
+He highlighted a severe lack of specialized nuclear engineers in leadership roles, which were largely filled by former security personnel (including KGB).
+He argued that prioritizing political loyalty over required engineering expertise dramatically increases the risk of environmental disasters.

 Political persecution

 Besarab gained prominence among Russian and Belarusian speaking readers for his critical analyses of radiation safety.
 His reputation as a technical expert became particularly notable after the launch of the Astravets Nuclear Power Plant, where he emerged as one of the leading public critics of the station's radiation safety systems.

 In spring 2023, amidst heightened geopolitical tensions, Belarusian President Alexander Lukashenko announced plans to bring Russian tactical nuclear weapons into Belarus.
-Besarab responded by publishing detailed descriptions of potential storage sites for these weapons on his blog and engaging with independent Belarusian media to discuss the associated risks.
-This activity placed him in direct conflict with Belarusian authorities, who subsequently labeled all content from his science blog as extremist material.
+Besarab responded by publishing detailed descriptions of potential storage sites for these weapons on his blog and engaging with independent media to discuss the associated risks.
+This activity placed him in direct conflict with Belarusian authorities, who subsequently labeled all content from his science blog as extremist material (see Classification of extremist materials in Belarus for details).

 Facing mounting pressure, Besarab became the target of criminal charges for allegedly causing harm to the state.
 The Belarusian KGB threatened him with imprisonment, prompting his decision to flee the country and seek political asylum within the European Union to ensure his safety.